 There are all kinds of plans for workbenches out there on the web, but they often make me wonder "why do they have to be so complicated".
 My workbenches tend to be much simpler and made of cheap 2x4 lumber.
 So here's how I build one of my workbenches.

-For the workbench surface, I just use an old door - the type that were used in the 1950's, preferably solid core.
-Do not use a hollow door from the 1970's or newer, as these are too thin and flimsy.
+For the workbench surface, I just use an old door - the type that were used in the 1950s, preferably solid core.
+Do not use a hollow door from the 1970s or newer — these are too thin and flimsy.

 The workbench is based on two frames on either end, joined together with some 3/4" dowels.
 The dowels make for a very sturdy and rigid joint, which keeps the workbench nice and steady, even when using it for hand planing.